Love Synonym Pt.1: Right for Me

-Love Synonym Pt.1: Right for Me (stylized as Love Synonym #1: Right for Me) is the first part of the debut extended play by South Korean singer Wonho.
-It was released by Highline Entertainment and distributed by Kakao M on September 4, 2020.
+Love Synonym Pt.1: Right for Me (stylized as Love Synonym #1: Right for Me) is the first part of the debut extended play by the South Korean singer Wonho.
+It was released on September 4, 2020 by Highline Entertainment and Intertwine Records, and distributed by Kakao M.

+Its release was supported by the singles "Losing You" and "Open Mind", alongside an online concert titled IWonhoYou which was held on September 26–27, 2020.
+A second part titled Love Synonym Pt.2: Right for Us was released on February 26, 2021.

 Background and release

 The EP was announced on August 9, 2020 as Wonho's first solo project, following his departure from Monsta X on October 31, 2019.
 It contains a total of eight tracks, in both Korean and English.

 It was preceded by the English-language single "Losing You", digitally pre-released on August 14, together with an accompanying music video.
 The lead single "Open Mind" received a simultaneous release alongside the EP on September 4; it was also accompanied by a music video.

 Critical reception

 His participation in the writing, arrangement, and composition of many of the songs on the EP garnered praise for his overall musicality, as well as his diversity of style.
 In addition, the EP's bilingual songs and the participation of several international producers in its creation were noted as contributing to its global appeal.